chitraswami/alphatechx/ENTERPRISE_SAAS_SUMMARY.md

 **Bot not responding in Teams**:
 - Check messaging endpoint in Azure
 - Check Teams channel is enabled
-- Check Fly.io logs: `flyctl logs`
+- Check server logs: `docker compose logs bot-service`

 **User can't find their documents**:
 - Verify they used correct user ID